heathen00/wfparser3/wfparser3/README.md

      for the "statement" or "document" subsystems.
 I think it makes more sense since I get better code reuse and having all the validation in the factory instead of the constructors means that no memory allocation is incurred until after I know the data being used is valid.
+   * The message subsystem unit tests look like acceptance tests.
+Maybe you should move them to the correct location.

 HERE: